 Remote sensing reduces risks to field teams by putting an eye in the sky so boots aren’t always on the ground

-About 50 kilometres (31 miles) off the northwest coast of Australia is Barrow Island—Australia’s largest onshore oil production site.
+About 50 kilometres (31 miles) off the northwest coast of Australia is the country’s largest onshore oil production site.
 For over 15 years our field teams have been there conducting soil and ecological investigations to support rehabilitated areas—but in recent years, we’ve been investigating a new opportunity for environmental assessment.

 The result?
 We’ve established that with appropriate on-ground information about the vegetation, analysis of high-resolution aerial imagery can provide accurate estimates of vegetation cover, even for some individual species.
-We are now routinely using OBIA on Barrow Island to monitor vegetation status on rehabilitated sites.
+We are now routinely using OBIA in the area to monitor vegetation status on rehabilitated sites.
 In addition, we are exploring the potential to use the technology to detect potential environmental impacts through changes in vegetation.